-You’re willing to do whatever it takes to reach your goal.
+As an intermediate learner, you’re willing to do whatever it takes to reach that “advanced Spanish” level.

 Let’s see how.